joaogdfaero/algorithms_problems_ruby/README.md

 ## Algorithms and Problems in Ruby

 ##
-Obs : I wrote this as a beginner, so not every code is 100% functional and well written.
+Obs : I wrote this when I was a beginner in coding, so not every code is 100% functional and well written.
 Take everything with a grain of salt.
 ##

 This repository contains algorithms and problems solved by me using Ruby.